pembertonc/gs.github.io/README.md

 Additionally you should visit the Discussion tab, to review the discussions, this will give you and understnding of what has been discused and the reasons for the discussions, along with the resulting artifacts of the project.
 Of specific interest shoud be :
 1. Top Level Requirements Review.

+### Standard Procedures..

+1. Before unloading images to the wiki they should be discussed in a disscussion to gain concensious from the group.
+1. Images to be used in the wiki or a discussion should be uploaded directly to the discussion.
+2. The wiki will be used for long lived content.
+Such as documentation.
+3. Short lived content such as discussions and questions should be placed in the discussions.

 ### How to run Gas Supplies
 ### Frameworks
   1 Apache Wicket 9